openstack/heat/doc/source/template_guide/software_deployment.rst

 The resource :ref:`OS::Heat::MultipartMime` allows multiple :ref:`OS::Heat::SoftwareConfig` and :ref:`OS::Heat::CloudConfig`
-resources to be combined into a single Cloud-init_ multi-part message:
+resources to be combined into a single cloud-init_ multi-part message:

 .. code-block:: yaml